JensBender/chatgpt-cover-letter-generator/README.md

       "Excitement about OpenAI's approach to research",
       "Nice to have: Interested in and thoughtful about the impacts of AI technology",
-      "Nice to have: Past experience in creating high- performance implementations of deep learning algorithms"
+      "Nice to have: Past experience in creating high-performance implementations of deep learning algorithms"
     ],
     "tasks": [
       "Develop innovative machine learning techniques",